 The idea is to reprogram your body to burn fat first, creating a great calorie deficit for sustained fat loss.
 Without a food source, your body must use its own fat for energy, breaking off its dependency on carbohydrates.

 As an added bonus, your insulin and energy levels become steady without the typical spikes of carbs and sugar dependency.
 So far so good.

 Multi-Functional Cheat Days

-In these cheat days you are allowed to indulge in most forbidden foods, the reason being that no metabolic slow down is possible this way, instead your body is primed to burn fat even more than before because of the previous depletion days.
+On these cheat days, you are allowed to indulge in most forbidden foods, the reason being that no metabolic slow down is possible this way, instead, your body is primed to burn fat even more than before because of the previous depletion days.